hakerdefo/pmss/README.md

   - Clean mode
   - Dirty mode
  - Take the screenshot of window in focus
-  - Window below the current window
+  - Window open below the pmss window
   - Window under the mouse cursor
   - Window selected by the user
  - Take the screenshot of area selected by mouse
  - Upload the screenshot to imgur
  - Image sharing links in multiple formats
  - Image upload log
- - Manage saved screenshots
+ - Empty screenshots directory with a key press

 ## Dependencies :